-While such updates are infrequent, the RTP is routinely amended.
+Aside from such updates, the RTP is routinely amended.
 Most commonly it is amended to include local projects that are newly nominated to receive federal funding.
 If a local project were set to receive such funding, the MRMPO would consider amending the RTP to include that project.

-For a local project to receive federal funding it must be in this Plan and in the MRMPO short-range funding programming document, the Metropolitan Transportation Improvement Program (MTIP).
-The RTP is intended to be regularly updated to reflect such changes.
+For a local project to receive federal funding it must be in this Plan.
+For a project to move forward to completion it must be included in the MRMPO's short-range funding programming document, the Transportation Improvement Program (TIP).